-Dr. Brian J. Anderson is the GE Plastics Materials Engineering Professor in chemical engineering at West Virginia University and Director of the WVU Energy Institute.
+Dr. Brian J. Anderson is the Verl O. Purdy Chair of Engineering at West Virginia University and Director of the WVU Energy Institute.

 His research interests include molecular, reservoir, and multi-scale modeling applied to energy and biomedical systems.